Pediatric Sleep Disorders Treatment & Management

 Limit-setting problems, bedtime resistance, and frequent nightly awakenings represent common problems encountered in pediatric practice.
 CBT uses relatively straightforward and safe strategies for enhancing overall parenting effectiveness as well as ameliorating the aforementioned problems.
 Such strategies include the following:

 In patients with nocturnal enuresis, the history and physical examination are usually sufficient to rule out a urologic abnormality.
-Routine dipstick urinalysis, growth/height trajectory, and blood pressure are used to exclude other medical causes of enuresis.
-Children younger than 6 years should be managed with child and family reassurance that the enuresis is developmentally normal.
+If medical causes of enuresis are ruled out, children younger than 6 years should be managed with child and family reassurance that the enuresis is developmentally normal.
+Older children may benefit from medication to reduce embarassment.
 Helpful behavioral strategies include the following:

 Treatment for sleep-related fears and anxiety includes relaxation training, guided imagery, positive self-talk, positive reinforcement for increasingly successful efforts, systematic desensitization, and gradual exposure to a child-determined hierarchy of sleep-related fears or anxiety.
 The child progresses from envisioning less threatening fears to conquering in vivo actual feared objects or situations.
 Exposure-response prevention is combined with relaxation techniques and positive reinforcement for treatment gains.